-- procedures for dispositions and notifications are specified in clause 12; and
+- procedures for dispositions and notifications are specified in clause 12;

-- procedures for communication release are specified in clause 13.
+- procedures for communication release are specified in clause 13; and

-Editor's note: check the above list before completion of the present document.
+- procedures for enhanced status are specified in clause 14.

 The IWF acts on behalf of all users homed in the IWF.
 There are no client procedures specified in the present document and specific client handling within the LMR system is out of scope.